 The average yearly visitor numbers to the island in the period 2009-2018 was 13,228 (Sceilg Mhichíl World Heritage Site Management Plan 2020-30).
 The typical tourist season runs from May until the end of September.
-Proximity to the landing area and lighthouse road make this an area of high tourist traffic it is therefore not envisaged that there will be an impact from a combination of tourism and the proposed works as any SCIs in proximity will be accustomed to human traffic.
+The proposed works are to be carried out prior to the tourist season and therefore it is not envisaged that there will be an impact from a combination of tourism and the proposed works.